Swapnil Joshi: Debut and breakthrough (1989–2010)

-Established actor (2010-present)
+Established actor (2010–present)

 In 2010, he played the lead role of a boy from Pune in the hit, romantic film Mumbai-Pune-Mumbai opposite Mukta Barve.
 His chemistry with Barve in the film was compared to that of Shah Rukh Khan and Kajol.
 He also played the lead role of Yash Kumar in the Hindi film The Life Zindagi in 2011.

 Joshi then turned his attention towards comedy shows and participated in the first season of Comedy Circus.
 He was paired with V.I.P and the duo was declared as runner's up of the show.
 Later, he was the contestant of various seasons of Comedy Circus like Comedy Circus-Chinchpokli To China, Comedy Circus- 20-20, Comedy Circus Ke Superstars, Comedy Circus Ke Tansen and more.
 In the eighth season of the show named Comedy Circus- Maha Sangram, he became victorious along with his partner VIP.
 Joshi also hosted the comedy show Ladies Special on Zee TV.
 He also played a small role in Sab TV's comedy show Sajan Re Jhoot Mat Bolo.
 He played the role of Sameer on DD National's show Bajega Band Baaja, which was followed by Sab TV's Papad Pol – Shahabuddin Rathod Ki Rangeen Duniya, where he played the role of Vinaychand.
 In both the series, he was paired with Ami Trivedi.

-In 2012, he played the lead role of Sachin on Sab TV's comedy show Golmaal Hai Bhai Sab Golmaal Hai.
+In 2012, he played the lead role of Sachin on Sony SAB TV's comedy show Golmaal Hai Bhai Sab Golmaal Hai.
 In the same year anchored the dance reality show Eka Peksha Ek that aired on Zee Marathi.
-In 2011, he played an episodic role of Siddhanth, a city boy who is married to a village bell, Gauri (played by Mukta Barve) in the show Madhu Ethe Ani Chandra Tithe.
+In 2011, he played an episodic role of Siddhanth, a city boy who is married to a village belle, Gauri (played by Mukta Barve) in the show Madhu Ethe Ani Chandra Tithe.
 Later, he judged the comedy reality show Fu Bai Fu and played the role of Ghanashyam Kale in the show Eka Lagnachi Dusri Goshta opposite Mukta Barve on Zee Marathi.
 He has also had his own Radio show named The Swapnil Joshi Show on Red FM 93.5.
 In 2013, he portrayed the role of Shreyas Talvalkar opposite Sai Tamhankar in Duniyadari.
 In the same year, he was once again paired opposite Mukta Barve in the film Mangalashtak Once More where he played Satyajit Pathak.